Putin calls armed rebellion by mercenary chief a betrayal and vows to punish its leaders

 While the outcome of the confrontation was still unclear, it appeared likely to further hinder Moscow’s war effort as Kyiv’s forces probed Russian defenses in the initial stages of a counteroffensive.
 The dispute, especially if Prigozhin were to prevail, also could have repercussions for Putin and his ability to maintain unity.

-The Wagner forces have played a crucial role in Ukraine, capturing the eastern city of Bakhmut, an area where the bloodiest and longest battles have taken place.
+Wagner forces have played a crucial role, capturing the eastern city of Bakhmut, an area where the bloodiest and longest battles have taken place.
 But Prigozhin has increasingly criticized the military brass, accusing it of incompetence and of starving his troops of munitions.

 Zelenskyy noted the rebellion in his Telegram channel and said “anyone who chooses the path of evil destroys himself.”